dreambottle/R11-psp-english/Notes.md

 To disasm BOOT.BIN with prxtool:
 `tools/prxtool -n tools/psp-NID-Prometheus.xml -o boot-disasm.txt -w workdir/BOOT.BIN`

+`readelf -a BOOT.BIN` info about elf structure

 Text occurrences:

+Don't forget to add/subtract A0 to table values, which is an elf header size

+table - text locations

-0x121160 (approx) - section with text;
+12bb8c: - 12116c:1243d0(123fb0 jap) (approx) - section with text;
   0x12144c - scrolling menu text, delimited by new lines (%N), ends at 0x12871c.
+136760:136aa0 - 12483с:128620
-0x136ac0: sample text block, used in settings
+136ac0: sample text block, used in settings

+137528:141520 - large empty area.
+Test if this can be used as an scratchpad/area for long strings.

 The engine has a limit of 380 simultaneous characters on the scene, which causes crashes when the buffer is overflown.
 The workaround is to insert more %K%P sequences to the text.